Slim Gaillard: Career

 Gaillard first rose to prominence in the late 1930s as part of Slim & Slam, a jazz novelty act he formed with bassist Slam Stewart.
-Their hits included "Flat Foot Floogie (with a Floy Floy)", "Cement Mixer (Put-Ti-Put-Ti)" and the hipster anthem "The Groove Juice Special (Opera in Vout)".
+Their hits included "Flat Foot Floogie (with a Floy Floy)" and "Cement Mixer (Put-Ti-Put-Ti)".
 The duo performs in the 1941 movie Hellzapoppin'.

-Gaillard's appeal was similar to Cab Calloway's and Louis Jordan's in that he presented a hip style with broad appeal (for example in his children's song "Down by the Station").
-Unlike them, he was a master improviser whose stream of consciousness vocals ranged far from the original lyrics.
-He sang wild interpolations of nonsense syllables, such as "MacVoutie O-reeney".
+Gaillard's appeal was similar to Cab Calloway's and Louis Jordan's in that he presented a hip style with broad appeal (e.g. in his children's song "Down by the Station").
+Unlike Calloway and Jordan, however, he was a master improviser whose stream of consciousness vocals ranged far from the original lyrics.
+He sang wild interpolations of nonsense syllables, such as "MacVoutie O-Reeney".
 One such performance is celebrated in the 1957 novel On the Road by Jack Kerouac.
-Gaillard, with Dodo Marmarosa on piano, appeared as a guest several times on Command Performance, recorded at KNX radio studios in Hollywood in the 1940s and distributed on transcription discs to American troops in World War II.
+Gaillard, with Dodo Marmarosa on piano, appeared as a guest several times on Command Performance, recorded at KNX radio studios in Hollywood in the 1940s and distributed on transcription discs to American troops during World War II.

+In December 1942, Gaillard was drafted into the United States Army Air Forces.
+There, Corporal Gaillard was an assistant crew chief working on B-26 “Marauder bombers” at Laughlin Field, Del Rio, Texas.